mehulmehul1/madhuban-animals/docs/Madhuban_PRD_MVP.md

 3. Segment the shapes into distinct areas, each with its own styling.
 4. Place these decorated elements within a simple scene.
 5. Manage all styling and composition through a flexible and theme-based system.
-6.  **[NEW]** Support multi-chain, hierarchical skeletons for creatures, with each part (spine, fins, tail, etc.) as a separate IK chain, each with its own width profile and animation logic.
+6.  **[UPDATED]** Support multi-chain, hierarchical skeletons for creatures, with each part (spine, fins, tail, etc.) as a separate IK chain, each with its own width profile and animation logic, adhering to biomechanically plausible joint constraints and proportions.
-7.  **[NEW]** Animate all parts of a creature in a physically plausible, hierarchical way (e.g., fins and tail follow the body, follow-through effects).
+7.  **[UPDATED]** Animate all parts of a creature in a physically plausible, hierarchical way (e.g., fins and tail follow the body, follow-through effects), driven by procedural gait controllers and foot placement systems.
-8.  **[NEW]** Allow for easy extension to arbitrary creatures and recursive skeletons in the future.
+8.  **[UPDATED]** Allow for easy extension to arbitrary creatures and recursive skeletons in the future, leveraging a data-driven approach for anatomical and locomotion parameters.

 This MVP will lay the foundation for the full vision of Project Madhuban, which includes advanced semantic storytelling.